UPDATED 12 AUGUST 2021

 Currently, Hebridean is operating and intends to continue operating its schedule of cruises throughout the remainder of 2021.

 Can I delay paying my final balance?

-As Hebridean has every intention in operating its itineraries from June 2021 as scheduled, final balance payment dates will unfortunately not be extended, and you should therefore arrange to pay your final balance by the date due shown on your invoice.
+As Hebridean is operating its itineraries as scheduled, final balance payment dates are not being extended, and you should therefore arrange to pay your final balance by the due date shown on your invoice.
 By withholding your balance payment, your reservation may be cancelled, and your deposit forfeited.